 If you’re traveling to a place where you’ll need to filter contaminated water, you can count on the Lifesaver!

-Recommend for: Hikers, military, adventurers
+Recommend for: Backpackers, military, adventurers

 Filters up to 4000 liters